wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

    To record sound files, then export in mp3 format:

-## Recording
+## Recording space

 1. PROTIP: To avoid echo effects, go to a quiet padded room without a refigerator and other noise-making appliances.
 Record early in the morning when/where there is the least noise.

-   PROTIP: Have a small mirror near the camera so you can see yourself smiling.
+2. PROTIP: Have a small mirror near the camera so you can see yourself smiling.
    Smile and you'll sound friendlier in the audio.

+3. PROTIP: If you wear glasses, avoid glare from the screen.
+Dim your screen, adjust the location of a sparate monitor, as well as placing bright lights at each side.

+## Recording

    ### First time use